 - 1 can (4 oz) diced green chilies

 - 1/4 teaspoon red pepper flakes

-- 2 tablespoon cornstarch
+- 2 tablespoons cornstarch

-- 3 tablespoon cold water
+- 3 tablespoons cold water

 - Salt and pepper to taste

-- Select Sauté and add the oil to the pressure cooker pot.
-When oil is hot, add the onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
-Add the garlic and cook for an additional minute.
+- Select Sauté.
+When hot, add the oil.
+Add the onion and cook until tender, stirring occasionally, about 5 minutes.
+Add the garlic and cook for 1 minute more.